-What is the role of a Process Agent?
+What is the Role of a Process Agent?

 A process agent is a representative/an address upon whom court papers may be served.
-Process agents accept services of notices, proceedings or documents on behalf of their overseas clients in situations where it is not possible for them to be served abroad.
+Such agent accepts services of notices, proceedings or documents on behalf of their overseas clients in situations where it is not possible for them to be served abroad.

-Why do you need a process agent?
+Why do you need a Processing Agent?

 The role for a process agent can be vital for cross-border transactions.
 If one of the involved parties does not have a physical presence or address within the jurisdiction where the transaction is taking place, serving legal documentation can become a long and overly complicated process.

-How can we assist?
+How can we Assist?